sanketshah19/personal-notes-app-redux/README.md

 `YouTube Link` https://youtu.be/yEpfUTL8mpg

-Full-stack online note taking app built in ReactJS, ExpressJS and NodeJS.
-This app provide the user to manage notes in an efficient and interactive manner by keeping track of all the notes.
-User can easily create notes, add labels for each notes and can also copy the notes.
+Full-stack online note-taking app built in ReactJS, ExpressJS and NodeJS.
+This app provides the users to manage notes efficiently and interactively by keeping track of all the notes.
+Users can easily create notes, add labels for each note and can also copy the notes.

 This project uses the following technologies: